azazmuzaffar/Newlauncher-5.0/README.md

 + ### Issue # 1: Light Gallery is not removing the "#property-view" hash-value by clicking close icon.

 This code needs to be added at <b>resources/views/front/detail.blade.php</b> at <b>4117 line</b> (almost).
+Note: For the floor plan each light gallery will be repeating this.

       /* ************************************************************ */
       /* Code to remove #property-view by clicking close icon as well */